Nothin like a warm bowl of soup on a chilly day!

 juice from 1/2 lemon

-optional toppings: shelled hemp seeds (gluten-free if needed); other options include toasted pumpkin seeds, sesame seeds, microgreens, a drizzle of tahini, and/or chopped fresh basil or cilantro
+optional toppings: shelled hemp seeds, toasted pumpkin seeds, crunchy lentils, microgreens, a drizzle of extra-virgin olive oil or tahini, chopped fresh basil or cilantro, or toppings of choice

 Heat oil in a large pot over medium-high heat and swirl to coat.